Coder-RD/SQL-Challenge/README.md

 The **Weather Observation Station 19** challenge focuses on calculating the **Euclidean Distance** between two points using the minimum and maximum values of `LAT_N` and `LONG_W` from the `STATION` table.

-The two points are formed using:

-- Minimum `LAT_N`
-- Maximum `LAT_N`
-- Minimum `LONG_W`
-- Maximum `LONG_W`

-The Euclidean Distance is then calculated using the differences between the latitude and longitude coordinates.
+The two points are formed using the minimum and maximum latitude and longitude values.

 ### 🧠 Problem-Solving Approach